<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 Performance

 Peak performance in the field is where it matters.
-Some wet-mate connectors boast guarantees of remaining operational underwater for up to 25 years along with long-term water resistance while others are considered difficult to implement in the field due to a tendency to leak or become compromised at a certain pressure rating.
+Some subsea connectors boast guarantees of remaining operational underwater for up to 25 years with long-term water resistance.
+On the other hand, certain underwater cable connectors are considered difficult to implement in the field due to a tendency to leak or become compromised at a certain pressure rating.

 Pressure

-As the depth of your application plummets further underwater, the equipment is subjected to increasing amounts of pressure reaching up to and often greater than 10,000 psi.
-This amount of force can negatively impact any number of components, increase system failures or jeopardize operations.
+As your waterproof assembly is submerged deeper underwater, the equipment is subjected to increasing amounts of pressure reaching up to and often greater than 10,000 psi.
+Without the right subsea electrical connector for your application, this amount of force can negatively impact any number of components, increase system failures, or jeopardize operations.

 Cable Assembly

-Typical connectors come in a wide range of cable assemblies, including electrical, fiber optic, or pressure-balanced oil-filled.
+Typical subsea connectors come in a wide range of cable assemblies, including electrical, fiber optic, or pressure-balanced, oil-filled.

 Rating